Bukit Cinta features one of the best viewpoints on the island which overlooks the phenomenal Mount Agung volcano.

 If you’re an early bird like me and want to experience an unforgettable sunrise when visiting Bali, I highly recommend taking an early morning drive to this incredible Mount Agung sunrise viewpoint and I guarantee you won’t regret it.

-I have put together this complete guide of Bukit Cinta Bali including how to get there, the best time to visit, and what to expect when you arrive.
+I have put together this complete guide to Bukit Cinta Bali including how to get there, the best time to visit, and what to expect when you arrive.

 WHERE IS BUKIT CINTA?